 If the USB doesn't boot, manually select the USB boot device in the Boot Menu or BIOS/UEFI.

 3. Access the boot menu by tapping the designated boot key for your machine as soon as the computer turns on.
-The key differs based on the machine vendor, so Google the one for your device.
+The key varies by machine vendor, so Google the one for your device.

 4. Select the USB boot device using the arrow keys in the boot menu.
 The system starts loading the Rocky Linux installation menu.